 Make headlines with the news junkie in your life.
 Start your date with a visit to the Newseum, which celebrates the history of news and journalism.
-While here, make sure not to miss The Boomer List, a collection of large-format portraits depicting the most influential Baby Boomers.
+Be sure to check out the Pulitzer Prize Photographs Gallery, which features the most comprehensive collection anywhere of Pulitzer Prize-winning photographs.

 When you’re ready to break for a bite, try The Source by Wolfgang Puck, just around the corner from the Newseum.
 While enjoying the Asian-influenced dishes and the choice of more than 300 types of wines, you might just find yourself sitting next to famous DC power players and journos.

 From there, take a stroll up Pennsylvania Avenue to the National Portrait Gallery to see the installation “The Network,” a video portrait featuring group interviews with politicians, journalists, scientists and innovators.

-You’ll want to stay close to the story, and lucky for you, the Loews Madison Hotel is located just across the street from The Washington Post offices.
+You’ll want to stay close to the story, and lucky for you, The Mayflower Hotel is located just a few blocks from The Washington Post's brand new office building.

 Get to know your news source more intimately at Off the Record, a politico-frequented hangout located in the basement of the Hay-Adams Hotel, just across from the White House.